 Byrne, S., Kozlowski, D. & Provost, S. (2016).
 The (limited) effect of psycho-education on women’s attitudes to labiaplasty.
 Frontiers Public Health.
 Conference Abstract: Southern Cross University 13th Annual Honours Psychology Research Conference. doi: 10.3389/conf.FPUBH.2016.02.00004

 Kozlowski, D., Byrne S. & Provost, S. (in press).
-The (limited) effect of psycho-education on women’s attitudes to labiaplasty.
-International Journal of Sexual Health.
+The (limited) effect of psycho-education on women’s attitudes towards labiaplasty.
+Health Care for Women International

 - Cognitive Behaviour Therapy (CBT)